Contact Wild Ramp Publishing

 The Wild Ramp Story

-Wild Ramp Publishing was started by Keidra Chaney in 2022, after a long period of creative burnout as a writer and digital creator.
-After publishing several personal zines, she was bitten by the zine bug and fell in love with the medium and community.
-Wild Ramp Publishing believes that the accessibility and creative freedom of zine-making is a powerful tool for cultural criticism, storytelling, and joy that is open for anyone to explore!
+Wild Ramp Publishing was started by Keidra Chaney in 2022, after a long period of creative burnout as a journalist and digital creator.
+After publishing several personal and music fanzines, she quickly fell in love with the medium and community.

-That’s why in addition to publishing zines on all sorts of topics, we reinvest our earnings into microgrants that support zinesters and DIY creators.
+Wild Ramp Publishing believes that the accessibility and creative freedom of zine-making is a powerful tool for expressive writing, storytelling, and joy that is open for anyone to explore!
+That’s why in addition to publishing zines on all sorts of topics, we reinvest our earnings into microgrants that support zinesters, DIY creators and writers.

 DIY Forever